rishaviitd/AI-for-Social-Good/README.md

 Claim: A claim is a statement or assertion that presents information as being true, factual, or at least worthy of acceptance or belief.
 Claims are often made to express an opinion, convey a fact, or argue a point.

-Examples:
-”The Great Wall of China is visible from space.” : Factual ”Vaccines cause autism.” : Fake
+Examples:"The Great Wall of China is visible from space.” : Factual  | "Vaccines cause autism.” : Fake

 <img src="data-1.png"/>